 The Office of Engaged Learning is excited to launch a new pilot program, the First Year Research Experience (FYRE).
 Usually students who are interested in research get involved after getting to know professors, generally in their second or third year.
 FYRE is a unique opportunity for a limited number of students to get involved in research right away in their first year at SMU.

 Students in FYRE will be working as Undergraduate Research Assistants all year, and taking a class this fall.
-The projects they will assist on include research on antibiotics for tuberculosis and leprosy with Dr. John Buynak (Chemistry); developing a Smart and Reslient Infrastructure toolkit with Dr. Janille Smith-Colin (Civil and Environmental Engineering); creating instruments and performances for a “dinosaur choir” with Dr. Courtney Brown (Creative Computation).
+They will assist on a variety of faculty research projects, such as: research on antibiotics for tuberculosis and leprosy with Dr. John Buynak (Chemistry); developing a Smart and Reslient Infrastructure toolkit with Dr. Janille Smith-Colin (Civil and Environmental Engineering); creating instruments and performances for a “dinosaur choir” with Dr. Courtney Brown (Creative Computation).

 The FYRE course, taught by Dr. Jennifer Ebinger and Dr. Adam Scott Neal, will deconstruct the research process and environment.
 Students will work through exercises to understand their faculty mentor’s research, learn to develop research questions, and work on networking and communication skills.